sailpoint-oss/golang-sdk/api_v3/docs/IdentityProfilesAPI.md

-## DeleteIdentityProfile
+## Delete an Identity Profile

 > TaskResultSimplified DeleteIdentityProfile(ctx, identityProfileId).Execute()

-Delete an Identity Profile
+This deletes an Identity Profile based on ID.

+On success, this endpoint will return a reference to the bulk delete task result.

+A token with ORG_ADMIN authority is required to call this API.

+The following rights are required to access this endpoint: idn:identity-profile:delete

 ### Example